internetstandards/Internet.nl/documentation/Customize.md

 The Internet.nl tool has the ability to be customized for additional translations and content.

+## Development setup

+By default the repository is configured to show Internet.nl content during development and will not show some of the content you create for your fork.
+To show 'custom' content add the following to the `docker/local.env` file in your repository: `INTERNETNL_BRANDING=False`.

+For deployments the default for `INTERNETNL_BRANDING` is `False` so you should not have to add this.

 ## Translations

 Translation files are available under `translations/<locale>`.

-The available files are:
-- `main.po`, all the necessary strings to make internet.nl work;
-- `news.po`, all the news/blog entries.

-You can add new locales by creating a new folder under `translations` and adding the above files.
+You can add new locales by creating a new folder under `translations` and adding `main.po`, with all the necessary strings to make internet.nl work;

 You need to translate all the strings in `main.po`.

+Content specific to Internet.nl is not rendered in forked deployments.
+Some content (like news, about, footer, privacy, disclosure) can be added using a `custom.po` file.
+See the `translations/en/custom.po.dist` file for the translation strings that can be used.
+Rename this file to `custom.po` and add it for all locales you like to support.

-To add a new menu entry for a new language set the `LANGUAGES` setting in `local.env`.
+To add a new menu entry for a new language set the `LANGUAGES` setting in `docker/local.env` on your development repository adn deployment.
 The default is `nl,en`.
 You can add new languages by adding languages codes supported by Django:
 - https://docs.djangoproject.com/en/5.0/ref/settings/#std-setting-LANGUAGE_CODE
 - http://www.i18nguy.com/unicode/language-identifiers.html